Capitán FAP Renán Elías Olivera Airport

 The Capitán FAP Renán Elías Olivera Airport (IATA: PIO, ICAO: SPSO) is an airport serving Pisco, an oceanside city in the Ica Region of Peru.
 It is used by the Peruvian Army, but it can be also used by civil aircraft.

-A new terminal building entered service in 2015.
-The new terminal is expected to help bring new airlines and destinations for the city, and plans to become a gateway for international passengers.
+A new terminal building became operational in 2015.
+The new terminal is expected to help bring new airlines and destinations for the city, and make it a gateway for international passengers.

 The Pisco VOR-DME (Ident: SCO) and non-directional beacon (Ident: SCO) are located on the field.

 Airlines and destinations

 There are currently no scheduled flights.
-However, Aerodiana does operate charter flights over the Nazca Lines.
+However, Aerodiana does operate chartered flights over the Nazca Lines.